hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step2-registry.md

 `helm install registry-proxy incubator/kube-registry-proxy \
   --version 0.3.2 \
   --namespace kube-system \
-  --set registry.host=private-docker-registry.kube-system \
+  --set registry.host=registry-docker-registry.kube-system \
   --set registry.port=5000 \
   --set hostPort=5000`{{execute}}

 This proxy is deployed as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) on every node in your cluster.
 Internal to all the container engines in the cluster, the registry is now available as a service for pushing and pulling container images.
-Pods can pull images from the registry at http://localhost:5000 and the proxies resolve the requests to https://private-docker-registry.kube-system:5000.
+Pods can pull images from the registry at http://localhost:5000 and the proxies resolve the requests to https://registry-docker-registry.kube-system:5000.

 ## Install Registry UI